NefKaracam/inspo/README.md

 # INSPO
-A simple to-do list with current weather info, a daily quote, and inspiring background images.
+### A simple to-do list with current weather info, a daily quote, and inspirational background images.

 ## Features
 - Check the current weather